- About Us

 Nicole Acedo is incredibly passionate about San Diego Blood Bank donors and our mission to save lives together.
-Her work as our new blood donor experience manager involves many departments at SDBB, but she has one goal: Make certain that our donors have an exceptional experience when they choose to save lives with San Diego Blood Bank.
+Her work as our blood donor experience manager involves many departments at SDBB, but she has one goal: Make certain that our donors have an exceptional experience when they choose to save lives with San Diego Blood Bank.
 It's our pleasure to introduce this dynamo of dedication, passion and diverse experience.
 Read on to learn more about why blood donation—and caring for others—is so important to Nicole.

 Your position, donor experience manager, is new here at San Diego Blood Bank.
 Can you describe how the position was created and why it interested you?

 This position was created late last year.
 Our CEO and Senior Leadership Team care deeply about our donors.
 The San Diego Blood Bank has been around for almost 70 years and has always aimed to provide a positive experience for our donors and to show appreciation for their contribution to our mission.
 A decision was made to focus on not just providing a good experience but on providing an exceptional experience.
 Everyone who takes time to come to one of our centers or blood drives should leave feeling like the VIP that they are.

 I was working in our Quality Assurance and Compliance Department as a policy and document control specialist and my background is in counseling, staff development and working with organizations to improve services for clients.
 When I saw the job posting I felt like I was reading my dream job.
 I remember thinking, “How awesome would it be to spend my days working to create an amazing experience for donors so they choose to come back as much as they are able!”

 How did your passion for blood donation and collection develop—why is the mission of SDBB, and caring for our donors, so important to you?